-Clary Sage (Salvia sclarea), Peppermint (Mentha piperita), Sage Lavender (Salvia lavandulifolia) and Fennel (Foeniculum vulgare)
+Clary Sage (Salvia sclarea), Peppermint (Mentha piperita), Sage Lavender (Salvia lavandulifolia), Bitter Fennel (Foeniculum vulgare)

 Children?
 Do not apply on or near the face of infants and young children.

 Pregnancy/Breastfeeding?
 Not suitable due to Fennel and Sage Lavender.

 Medication/Health Condition?
 Contraindicated Orally unless specified otherwise: Anticoagulant, Diabetes, High Blood Pressure medication; Childbirth, Epilepsy (no safe dose orally / 1.6% limit topically), Hemophilia, Major Surgery (one week before and after), Peptic Ulcer